-Some of our on-call firefighters have primary employment and have an agreement with their employers to release them from their workplace to attend an emergency incident.
-Other on-call firefighters work for themselves or simply have time available to help serve and protect their community.
+Some on-call firefighters have primary employment and have an agreement with their employers to release them from their workplace to attend an emergency incident.
+Other on-call firefighters work for themselves or simply have time available to be 'on-call'.